VladCheremnykh/Kernel_raznos/README.md

 # Kernel_raznos
 ### Skoltech ML course project, "tema_raznosa"

-This is the course project page of Skoltech's Machine Learning course.
+This is the page of our course project that is part of Skoltech's Machine Learning course.
 The main task is implement and benchmark different algorithms for "Image restoration" task i.e. deblurring In this repository you can check the results of our study.
 Report.pdf depicts scientific format of our report, while "presentation.pdf" shows our team presentation